top of page

 Introducing The Official "Old's Cool" Podcast

-We've got a lot of wonderful minds all around us, full of wisdom and experience, and hungry to share, so we've teamed up with Mariner Gallery to bring some of this genius to light in what is essentially a series of "intellectual spankings."
+We've got a lot of wonderful minds all around us, full of ideas and experience, and hungry to share, so we've teamed up with Mariner Gallery to bring some of this genius to light in what is essentially a series of "intellectual spankings."

 Seriously, the "Old's Cool" podcast is a weekly half-hour show-and-tell where we'll tackle some of the most important topics of the past, and the gnarly and divisive present.
 We 'll try to make the discussions pithy and relevant, and come to some sort of satisfying takeaway that needs to be learned for us all to step into the wild world, with our head if not held high, at least cocked at the right angle.